 What happens if you think there will be an outlier in volatility products, and wanted to use options to express your opinion?

 Well, the tail strategy could be helpful.
 Here’s how the strategy would look like in the Barclays iPath Series B S&P 500 VIX Short-Term Futures ETN (VXXB).

 This is a true bet on a tail event.
 The math checks out here.

 Take note, if you really want to use this strategy, you’ll need to know your time horizon… and if there is no tail event before your options expire, you would need to roll that strategy over.
-That’s the drawback of this strategy.
-But that doesn’t stop traders to try to play for a bear market with this strategy.
+That’s the drawback of black swan trading.
+But that doesn’t stop traders from trying to play for a bear market with this strategy.